FAQ: What do I need to add a Matter device to the SmartThings app? Do I need a bridge router device?

 At the time of this writing, smartthings/Aeotec hubs do not work as a matter bridge, so you cannot add them to other platforms.
 And there are as yet no plans to add that feature.

 But there are a few matter Bridges from other brands that can now be added to your smartthings account using matter as long as you have the devices mentioned in one and two above.
 These include the SwitchBot hub 2 and some of the aqara hubs.
 Tuya and IKEA have announced that they intend to have some hub models which are also matter bridges, but those have not yet been released.
-Philips Hue has matter bridge support for the hue hub currently available in beta, and it is due to be released in production in September or October 2023.
+Philips Hue released its matter bridge support for the hue hub in September 2023.

 So, if you have the SwitchBot Hub 2, you could add it to your SmartThings account using matter, and it would bring in any curtainbots that you had connected to it.
 This would then give you a local connection to the curtainbots, which is not available through the pre-existing cloud to cloud integration.
 But again, you have to have both the matter controller from one above and the matter commissioner from two above set up.